jdunn-git/Pub-Sub-Load-Balancing/assignment3/README.md

 ## Assignment Work Distribution

 #### Pub/Sub Model: Joshua Dunn and Terrence Williams (5 hours)
-* Updated assignment 1 code to be easier to build off of for assignment 2
+* Updated assignment 2 code to be easier to build off of for assignment 3
-* Implemented better discovery logic in broker for subs to discover pubs in flood mode
-* Incorporated ZooKeeper into Pub/Sub to discover broker.
+* Refactored the publisher's and subscriber's broker discovory algorithm to reduce complexity, and make easier to expand.

-#### Broker: Joshua Dunn (5 hours)
+#### Load Balancing: Joshua Dunn (10 hours)
+* Implemented load balancing algorithm across brokers.
+* Refactored zookeeper maps and broker recovery to support load balancing, so that brokers can scale up and down as needed
+* Refactored pub/sub broker discovery logic to have a load-balancing proof approach, which will work no matter how many "primary" brokers there are.

+#### Publisher Ownership Strength (5 hours)
-* Implemented the broker and flooder architecture with time tracking
+* Implemented ownership strength determination at the broker level.
-* Incorporated ZooKeeper for leader election and recovery
+* Publisher strength is maitained at the api level.
+* Publishers will be assigned to subscribers based on ownership strength.

+#### Publisher History (5 hours)
+* Publishers will maintain a running history of messages, and will sent the entire history with each publication (now in JSON format).
+* Broker will only assign publishers (or forward messages in broker mode) to subscribers if the strength is high enough.
+* Subscribers will filter messages to only use the amount of history they are wanting.

 #### Testing and Data Analytics: Terrence Williams (5 hour)
 * Manual testing on Mininet with ZooKeeper on and multiple brokers coming and going